moanadigitalsolutions/talanoaai-client-management/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📝 License

 This project is licensed under the MIT License.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📧 Contact

+For any questions or support, please contact [moanadigitalsolutions](https://github.com/moanadigitalsolutions).

 ---

-Built with ❤️ for efficient client management
+Built with ❤️ for efficient customer management